tenzir/tenzir/web/docs/understand/pipelines.md

 VAST comes with its own language to define pipelines, geared towards working with richly typed, structured event data across multiple schemas.
-There exist numerous dataflow languages out there, and drew inspiration from others to
+There exist numerous dataflow languages out there, and we drew inspiration from others to
 achieve:

 - the *familiarity* of [splunk](https://splunk.com)